Pork Recipes Slow Cooker

 Instructions

-• Place a non-stick skillet, over medium-high heat and add 2 tablespoons of oil.
-Once the oil is hot, add the meat into one layer, and work in batches if needed.
-Brown, on all sides, for about 5 minutes per batch.
+• Place a non-stick skillet over medium-high heat and add 2 tablespoons of oil.
+Once the oil is hot, add the meat in one layer, working in batches if needed.
+Brown on all sides for about 5 minutes per batch.
 Once done cooking, transfer it to the slow cooker.

-• Reduce the heat to medium and add the butter, once melted add onion and garlic and cook for 1-2 minutes.
-Add 1 cup of broth to deglaze the skillet, using a wooden spoon scrape the bits that are stuck to it.
+• Reduce the heat to medium and add the butter.
+Once melted, add the onion and garlic and cook for 1-2 minutes.
+Add 1 cup of broth to deglaze the skillet, using a wooden spoon to scrape the bits that are stuck to it.
 Transfer the mixture to the slow cooker on top of the meat and add tomato paste.

 • Cover and cook on LOW for 7-8 hours.